ajoposor/aoPlotlyAddOn/README.md

 ### otherDataProperties

-This array of objects links the data array with the dataSources array with a commont traceID.
+This array of objects links the data array with the dataSources array using a common traceID.
 The traceID is independent from the trace name property, which is used by Plotly to name the trace.

 The otherDataProperties array has the same number of elements as the data array.

-It also includes other options for the traces, not part of the standard plotly traces properties.
+It also includes other options for the traces, not part of plotly's traces properties.

 #### Object definition
-Each object has the the following properties:
+Each object within the otherDataProperties array has the the following properties:

    * **traceID**: (string, required) A unique id for the trace.
    * **toggleRealNominal**: (boolean, optional) Determines weather a trace shall be recalculated if a real / nominal change of basis is required.